 Communities should influence decisions that affect them and they need to trust the decisions that will be taken about the future direction of policing.

 We are committed to engaging, listening, learning and adapting.
 As a responsive national service locally delivered, we will ensure that our resources and efforts are focussed on the needs and aspirations of people and places and the improvement of their safety and wellbeing.
+Our emphasis on localism and services to meet specific needs such as those required in remote and rural communities will ensure existing strong relationships are maintained.
 We also want to empower our workforce to take the right action when they need to - we are committed to building a culture of effective decision making at the level closest to those affected, trusting and supporting our people to do the right thing.

 We are entering the next phase of reform.
-As the pace and complexity of change continues to increase around us, our focus must now be on working with others, including communities themselves, to improve outcomes for people.
+As the pace and complexity of change continues to increase around us, our focus must now be on working with others, including communities themselves, to ensure productive relationships capable of improving outcomes for people.

-We need to organise policing services around the changing needs of the citizen and emerging areas of threat, harm and risk, while fulfilling the full purpose and vocation of policing over the long term
+We need to organise policing services around the changing needs of the citizen and emerging areas of threat, harm and risk, while fulfilling the full purpose and vocation of policing over the long term.